62firelight/ArcBuddy-349/README.md

 7. Navigate back into the ArcBuddy-349 root folder and then into the "front-end" folder, then type `npm install` to install required dependencies for the front-end
 8. Navigate back into the ArcBuddy-349 root folder and type `npm run dev` to run the development server
 9. Navigate to localhost:4200 to use the application

+## Looking Up Stats

+You can search for a Bungie Name using the provided search bar.
+A Bungie Name takes after the format `Guardian#1234`.
+You can use my Bungie name (62firelight#8173) to test the application.
+Once finished typing a Bungie Name, you can push "Enter" or click the magnifying glass icon on the right to begin a search.

+An unsuccessful search should return an error message.
+Otherwise, if the search was successful, you should see a grid-based layout showing the stats of the Bungie Name you've searched for.
+Below, you can see the various stats for the Bungie Name across all of their characters.

 ## Screenshots